Q: Which majors can apply?

 Q: Will I be paid for this internship?

-A: Participants will not receive a stipend, but many of the internships will be paid at a rate of $12/hour (undergraduate) and $14/hour (graduate/PhD).
-If paid, students will be expected to work at least 10 hours each week for 13 weeks each semester (fall 2020 and spring 2021).
-If unpaid, students will be expected to register for course credit and meet the internship work hour requirements for those credits.
+A: Internship sponsors typically pay interns a rate of $15/hour (undergraduate) or $17/hour (graduate/PhD), at minimum.
+Some organizations may pay a hourly rate that is higher or lower, or may prefer to pay a stipend.
+If paid, students will be expected to work at least 10 hours each week for at least 13 weeks each semester (fall & spring.)
+If unpaid, students will be expected to register for course credit and meet the internship work hours for those credits.